That dollar amount equals a 26.9% increase from the cost of America’s imported fruits which was $14.9 billion during 2017.

-Bananas excluding plantains, avocados and grapes are America’s three most popular imported fruits.
-Collectively they represent 44.6% of the value of all fresh or dried fruits imported into the United States during 2018.
+Avocados, bananas and fresh grapes are America’s three most popular imported fruits.
+Collectively they represented 40.6% of the total value for all fruits imported into the United States during 2021.

 America’s Most Beloved Imported Fruits

 The following list showcases the top 15 imported fresh or dried fruits most in demand by Americans.
 Combined, these 15 fruit categories represent 88.1% of the overall cost of fruits imported by the United States in 2021.

 - Avocados: US$3.1 billion (16.6% of US-imported fruits)

 - Fresh cranberries, bilberries: $1.74 billion (9.2%)

 - Fresh raspberries, blackberries, mulberries, loganberries: $1.66 billion (8.8%)

 - Watermelons: $417.8 million (2.2%)